DEAKSoftware/Synergy-Binaries/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional Notes

-Provide additional information, such as references to related problems or workarounds, or logs text formatted inside a pair of \`\`\` tags.
+Provide additional information, such as references to related problems or workarounds, or log text formatted inside a pair of \`\`\` tags.